ipod825/vim-netranger/README.md

 | g:NETRRootDir        | Directory for storing remote cache and bookmark file      | ['$HOME/.netranger/'] |
 | g:NETROpenCmd        | Vim command to open files from netranger buffer           | 'tab drop'            |

+### Known Issues
+1. When opening two vim buffers for the same directory, there is a delay for moving cursor up and down.
+This seems to be an nvim api [issue](https://github.com/neovim/neovim/issues/7756)
+2. When remote directory is empty, it will not be copied to remote.
+It is an rclone [bug] (https://github.com/ncw/rclone/issues/1837), which is expected to be fixed in next release.